noiz-group/noiz/docs/content/cli.rst

 datachunk_availability
 -------------------------

-This command serves a purpose of
+This command serves a purpose of plotting which datachunks were processed with noiz.